 The compulsory reporting obligations require providers to submit reports to the Commission within specific timeframes, depending on the severity of the incident.

 Defining incidents under the SIRS

-It will be essential for workers to understand which occurrences constitute an incident, as well as the category of the incident (ie “serious” or “critical”) and the appropriate procedures that must be followed when an incident occurs.
+It will be essential for workers to understand which occurrences constitute an incident, as well as the category of the incident (ie “Priority 1” or “Priority 2”) and the appropriate procedures that must be followed when an incident occurs.

-The types of incidents categorised as serious incidents :
+The types of incidents as defined by the SIRS are: